opsdroid/opsdroid/docs/configuration.md

 #### Local Directory

-A local path to install the module from.
+A local path to install the module.

 ```yaml
 skills: